raynananananananana/PV-Degradation-Analysis/README.md

 # PV-Degradation-Analysis

 # Overview
 This document details the system used to find papers, automatically download and sort them, use Gemini to extract information, and produce graphs and test statistics to understand this information.
-This work was completed during the SULI Summer 2025 term by Rayna Hylden with mentors Baojie Li and Anubhav Jain.

 # Paper Searches
 Search categories and their respective queries are contained in this Google spreadsheet. (https://docs.google.com/spreadsheets/d/1Y2nzMlW0HgTGP25nct62clOAnFDzD3vHKQ78JsHSNok/edit?usp=sharing).
 You can search for only one category (e.g. just encapsulant, LETID, etc.) or search for all categories.